tak1827/secret-janken-contract/README.md

 	make_offer: {
 		id:                   // offer uniq id
 		offeree:              // the player address
 		offeror_nft_contract: // the nft contract address
 		offeror_nft:          // the nft id
 		offeror_code_hash:    // the hash of nft contract
 		offeree_nft_contract: // ...
 		offeree_nft:          // ...
 		offeree_code_hash:    // ...
-	  offeror_hands:        // the hand number, Rock=1, Paper=2, Scissors=3
+		offeror_hands:        // the array of hand numbers, Rock=1, Paper=2, Scissors=3
 		offeror_draw_point:   // the offeror win if he get more than this total point, win=1 point, draw=0 point, lose=-1 point
 	                              // Ex) if offeror win twice, draw once and lose once, then the total point is "1".
 	}
 }
 ```